Leantime/docs/using-leantime/timesheets.md

   ![logo](../_images/getting-started/taskandtimestartwork.png)

   Starting work will start a timer on the top of your screen next to *My Timesheet*.
-Time is not tracked if work spent is less than 6 minutes long.
+Time is not tracked, if work spent is less than one minute long.

   ![logo](../_images/getting-started/timestartwork.png)